About the Fellowship Program

 Call for Applications

-The Jacob Rader Marcus Center of the American Jewish Archives is pleased to invite applications to its annual Fellowship Program for the 2013-2014 academic year.
+The Jacob Rader Marcus Center of the American Jewish Archives is pleased to invite applications to its annual Fellowship Program for the 2018-2019 academic year.
 The Marcus Center's Fellowship Program provides recipients with month long fellowships for research and writing at The Jacob Rader Marcus Center of the American Jewish Archives, located on the Cincinnati campus of the Hebrew Union College-Jewish Institute of Religion.
-Fellowship stipends will be sufficient to cover transportation and living expenses while in residence in Cincinnati.
+Fellowship stipends will be sufficient to supplement transportation and living expenses while in residence in Cincinnati.

 Applicants for the Marcus Center Fellowship Program must be conducting serious research in some area relating to the history of North American Jewry.
 Typically, Marcus Center Fellowships will be awarded to post-doctoral candidates, Ph.D. candidates who are completing dissertations, and senior or independent scholars.

 Applicants must submit a fellowship application (see below) together with a five-page (maximum) research proposal that outlines the scope of their project and lists those collections at the American Jewish Archives that are crucial to their research.
 Applicants should also submit two letters of support, preferably from academic colleagues.
 For graduate and doctoral students, one of these two letters must be from their dissertation advisor.

 Download a fellowship application or request to have one sent via postal mail.
 The submission deadline for applications is no later than February 19, 2018.
 All inquiries and application materials should be forwarded to: